logaretm/vee-validate/packages/docs/content/tutorials/performance-tips.md

 # Performance Tips

-Because vee-validate is a template based validation library for Vue.js, it makes heavy use of higher-order components and as such it brings overhead to your applications.
-In this guide you will find some tips on how to improve performance while using vee-validate.
+In this guide you will learn some tips and opportunities to improve performance while using vee-validate.

 ## Disable Reactivity for yup Schemas

-While defining a `yup` schema, you maybe inclined to do this:
+While defining a `yup` schema, you would be inclined to do this:

 ```js
 import * as yup from 'yup';